heidtJJ/Pascal-Compiler/README.md

    1.4.
 Function and procedure names exist in the scope they are defined (and not in their own scopes)<br>
    1.5.
 Local objects cease to exist once their scopes cease to exist<br>

-2. Semantic rules for Expressions
+2. Semantic rules for Expressions<br>
    2.1.
-Expressions return typed-values
+Expressions return typed-values<br>
    2.2.
-Objects must be declared before they used in expressions 2.3.
-Objects of different types cannot appear in the same expression (no type promotions)
+Objects must be declared before they used in expressions<br>
+   2.3.
+Objects of different types cannot appear in the same expression (no type promotions)<br>

-3. Semantic rules for Statements
+3. Semantic rules for Statements<br>
    3.1.
-Statements do not return values
+Statements do not return values<br>
    3.2.
 The test expression for IF-THEN, IF-THEN-ELSE, WHILE-DO must be Boolean-valued;
-        note that the Boolean type must be implicitly defined 3.3.
-The ELSE clause always binds to the closest IF (resolution of the dangling ELSE problem) 3.4.
-The variable type in FOR-DO must match the types of lower bound and upper bound expressions
+        note that the Boolean type must be implicitly defined<br>
+   3.3.
+The ELSE clause always binds to the closest IF (resolution of the dangling ELSE problem)<br>
+   3.4.
+The variable type in FOR-DO must match the types of lower bound and upper bound expressions<br>

-4. Semantic rules for Arrays
+4. Semantic rules for Arrays<br>
    4.1.
-Non-integer valued expressions cannot be used for indexing arrays
+Non-integer valued expressions cannot be used for indexing arrays<br>

 5. Semantic rules for Functions
    5.1.
-Function calls return values of type Integer or Real 5.2.
+Function calls return values of type Integer or Real<br>
+   5.2.
 Function must contain a "return" statement within its own body;
-        this is of the form: <function_name> := <expression>
+        this is of the form: <function_name> := <expression><br>
    5.3.
 Functions must accept exactly the same number of arguments as is
-        declared in its header, with the correct sequence of types 5.4.
-Functions are not allowed to update the value of nonlocal objects (via assignment statements)
+        declared in its header, with the correct sequence of types<br>
+   5.4.
+Functions are not allowed to update the value of nonlocal objects (via assignment statements)<br>

 6. Semantic rules for Procedures
    6.1.
-Procedure calls do not return values
+Procedure calls do not return values<br>
    6.2.
 Procedures must accept exactly the same number of arguments as is
-        declared in its header, with the correct sequence of types
+        declared in its header, with the correct sequence of types<br>

 <strong>Floating point (real) numbers are not currently supported for code generation (although they are semantically supported).
 Only integers may be used.</strong>